alexgutscher26/UnifiedHQ-Team-Activity-Dashboard/docs/GITHUB_SETUP.md

 - Implement real-time updates with webhooks
 - Add filtering and search capabilities
-- Integrate with Slack and Notion APIs
+- Integrate with Slack apis